Octtoc/SpotifyG15/README.md

 # SpotifyG15
 This is a Spotify G15 Application.
-You can see your current Track on your Keyboard Display.
+You can see the current Track on the G15 Keyboard Display.
-Also you can control your spotify with your four Buttons under the Display.
+Also you can control spotify with the Buttons below the Display.